-During our swim instructor certification training courses, you’ll learn how to help individuals enjoy their time in the water safely – and in a wide range of ways.
-Throughout the courses we’ll focus on many key areas that can help you succeed as aquatics instructor, such as:
+During our swim instructor certification training course, you’ll learn how to help individuals enjoy their time in the water safely – and in a wide range of ways.
+Throughout the course we’ll focus on many key areas that can help you succeed as aquatics instructor, such as:

 - Water safety at public pools, homes, natural bodies of